Bikeman868/NPL/docs/SYNTAX.md

 - `clear` to delete all destinations from the message's route.
 - `capture` to re-route messages that are emitted during the processing of this message.
 - `remove` to delete specific destinations from the message's route.
-- `clone` to replace the message with modified copy.
 - `if`, `elseif` and `else` to add conditional routing logic.
 The conditional scope block is syntactically identical to the scope block of the `route`.
 - `while` and `for` to repeat routing logic.
 The loop's scope block is syntactically identical to the scope block of the `route`.